SimonWaldherr/parseTime.js/readme.md

 #parseTime.js

-converts strings like " 5 days ago " to integers with the time in seconds in two languages (en, de)
+convert strings like "five days ago" to an integer (with time in seconds) in two languages (en, de)

 ##about

 License:   MIT
-Version: 0.1.0
+Version: 0.1.2
 Date:  07.2013

 ##demo